apmiller108/beatbrain/PROJECT.txt

 ### **Polish & UX Enhancements**
 - [ ] Add empty state message when playlist has no tracks
+- [ ] Add info icon for each track that on click shows the full track details (what should the UX be?
+Modal? expand row item?)
 - [ ] Add search/filter bar for playlists with many tracks
 - [ ] Show loading skeletons while fetching playlist data
 - [ ] Add keyboard shortcuts (Delete key to remove track, Esc to cancel editing)